nimodb/Python-Refresher-Journey/README.md

   - [src/020_object_oriented_programming/Dog.py](src/020_object_oriented_programming/Dog.py) - Code for defining a Dog class with state and behavior.
   - [src/020_object_oriented_programming/Enemy.py](src/020_object_oriented_programming/Enemy.py) - Code for defining an Enemy class for a battle game.
   - [src/020_object_oriented_programming/Main.py](src/020_object_oriented_programming/Main.py) - Code for using Dog and Enemy classes.
+  - [src/021_abstraction/Enemy.py](src/021_abstraction/Enemy.py) - Code for an Enemy class with talk, walk, and attack methods.
+  - [src/021_abstraction/Main.py](src/021_abstraction/Main.py) - Code for using the Enemy class with abstraction.
   - More code files will be added to `src/` as needed.